 2.2 DESIRABLE

-- Research specialisation in northeast Asian or Vietnamese history since 1500, or in an area of Asian history that will complement existing Asian history capacity; - A record of excellence in university History teaching. - Capacity to undertake multidisciplinary and collaborative research; - Strong computer literacy in line with the University's commitment to eTeaching and eLearning; - Experience in community engagement with a capacity to build local and international networks and partnerships.
+- Undertaking multidisciplinary and collaborative research; - Strong computer literacy in line with the University's commitment to eTeaching and eLearning: - Experience in community engagement with a capacity to build local and international networks and partnerships.

 3. Special Requirements